santino79/alanhylands.com/src/pages/var-what-is-it-good-for/index.md

 We get enough in-depth debate from the likes of Neville and Carragher in a TV studio, poring over slow motion replays of every incident from every conceivable angle.
 Once the whistle goes for kick-off, can we not just leave the game alone and let the officials do their best, however that may turn out?
 Otherwise, we’ll reduce it over time to nothing more than a perfectly synchronised computer simulation and no-one wants to watch that.

 Dull.
 Lifeless.
 Emotion-less.
 With all big decisions made by some knob watching a TV screen.
-If I wanted that level of "entertainment" I’d start watching the rugby...
+If I wanted that level of "entertainment" I’d start watching the cricket...